 This is a frame that was designed by Oakley specifically for competitive shooting.
 Oakley worked with top marksmen in the industry to figure out what were the most problematic issues that they had when they used conventional shooting eyewear.
 The focus for the design of these glasses was on three specific areas: Field of Vision, Contrast/Clarity, and Lens Interchangeability.
 This frame gives you all three of those, providing you with 120 degrees of vision and a quick release for quick lens changes without leaving fingerprints on the lenses.

 The lenses are made with Oakley’s high-grade polycarbonate, Plutonite which gives you sharp vision at every angle.
-These lenses block out 100% of all UV-A, UV-B, as well as harmful blue light.
+These lenses block out 100% of all UV-A, and UV-B, as well as harmful blue light.

 What we liked:

-This frame was designed by Oakley working with top marksman to create the perfect pair of competitive shooting glasses and it truly shows in the design.
+This frame was designed by Oakley working with top marksmen to create the perfect pair of competitive shooting glasses and it truly shows in the design.
 We loved that this frame was designed to maximize on the clarity and wearing these frames truly gave you a wide field of vision that you would want for shooting.
 The wide field of vision combined with the rimless design gives you the sensation as if you aren’t wearing any glasses at all.

 - ANSI Z87.1-2010 certified.